PeterWangIntel/crosswalk-website/Getting-started-with-Crosswalk-(archive).md

 The latest documentation for application developers, covering the current stable version of Crosswalk, is [in the "Getting started" section of the Crosswalk website](http://crosswalk-project.org/#documentation/getting_started).

-The dates shown below represent when the documentation was current on the Crosswalk website.
+The dates below represent when the documentation was current on the Crosswalk website.

 ## Crosswalk 1, 2 and 3 (2014-02-03)